kuronekodaisuki/FLIC/Readme.md

-Access to Frames Labeled In Cinema examples.mat with Python
+Access to 'Frames Labeled In Cinema(FLIC)' examples.mat with Python